Pietrzi/cocktails-app/README.md

 Created with React and Redux app explores nice API about cocktails.
 You can search drinks by names, groups, letter or glass and ingredient.

-Not responsive yet and tiny bugs may appaer rarely I hope;)

 Happy Drinking!